 But what is experience, actually?
-For a while now, marketers have been firmly focussed on better understanding and improving customer experience, and more recently, the importance of better understanding employee experience has entered the fray.
-However, to treat these in isolation is failing to appreciate the interrelationship and the relative impact each has on a brand’s reputation.
+For a while now, marketers have been firmly focussed on better understanding and improving customer experience.
+More recently the importance of better understanding employee experience has entered the fray.
+But it’s not often that the interdependency of the two is acknowledged within an organisation.
+To treat these different experiences in isolation is failing to appreciate their interrelationship and the relative impact on customer satisfaction, employee performance and brand, or organisational, reputation.

-Understanding the interrelationship between customer experience, employee experience, and reputation is critical to achieving ‘Experience Excellence’, which ultimately leads to improved brand loyalty and a stronger, more profitable brand.
+Understanding the interrelationship between customer experience, employee experience, and reputation is critical to achieving ‘Experience Excellence’.

-At Research First, we have developed a framework which enables experience to be measured in a consistent way across all business units and across stakeholder groups - be they customers, employees or potential customers – and across all touchpoints.
-The framework is evidence-based and looks beyond a single reaction to consider the implications of the experience on emotions, thoughts and behaviours and, in doing so, identifies the five pillars of great experience.
+At Research First we have developed a framework which enables experience to be measured in a consistent way across all stakeholder groups - be they customers, potential customers, employees and business units, and across all touchpoints.
+The framework is evidence-based and looks beyond a single reaction to consider the implications of the experience on emotions, thoughts and behaviours and identifies an organisation’s key strengths and vulnerabilities.

 How an organisation lives its promise to customers through products and services, delivery channels, marketing messages and pricing models.